Why Your Environment Shapes Your Goals

 There is a reason vision boards, journals and inspiration walls have become so popular.

-It's easy to forget what we're working towards when daily life becomes busy.
+It's easy to lose sight of what we're working towards when everyday life becomes busy.

-A photograph from a place you'd like to visit.
+A photograph from somewhere you'd love to visit.

 A sketch of a future project.